 - To reduce health inequalities and unequal outcomes for the top three killers: cancer, heart diseases and respiratory illness;

-The STP plan itself does not include details on how the deficit will be eliminated, the impact on bed numbers and workforce number changes.
+The public STP document does not include details on how the deficit will be eliminated, the impact on bed numbers and workforce number changes.

-(Charing Cross Hospital: continued from above) The plan is that most of the cut services could be picked up by the community, although how this would work in practice remains unclear.
+The plan is for many of Charing Cross hospital's services to be moved into community services, although how this would work in practice remains unclear.
 The remaining services would be a series of outpatient and GP clinics, X-ray and CT scans, a pharmacy and an urgent care centre for “minor injuries and illnesses”.

-(Continued from above) The campaign group Save Our Hospitals says it has seen a North West London Delivery Plan for the STP, which claims:
+The campaign group Save Our Hospitals says it has seen a North West London Delivery Plan for the STP, which it says contains the following:

 - The loss of 3,658 NHS jobs in north west London in 2017/18, rising to 7,753 job losses by 2020/21.